-An adjunct faculty member who commutes to an instruction site that is more than 15 miles one-way but less than 50 miles from his/her place of residence will be paid $120 for travel in addition to their regular teaching agreement for the fall and spring semester.
-Instructors who teach summer classes that require the employee to commute four days per week may be compensated up to $240.00.
-There will be no travel payment for distances of 15 miles or less (one-way).
+An adjunct faculty member who commutes to an instruction site that is more than 60 miles one-way from his/her place of residence will be paid a flat rate of $250 per semester for travel in addition to their regular teaching agreement.

 Full-time faculty who are teaching overloads and must commute to an instructional site that is other than their main campus assignment will be paid the standard College mileage rate.
-The faculty member should submit a mileage reimbursement form at least once a month to be reimbursed.
+The faculty member should submit a BPO (Blanket Purchase Order) at the beginning of the semester and then a mileage reimbursement form at least once a month to be reimbursed.

 Off-campus faculty who travel to the Corsicana campus are encouraged to car pool when attending events such as In-Service activities, committee meetings, etc. Travel will not be paid when off-campus faculty travel to the Corsicana campus to attend convocations, graduation ceremonies, UIL contests, personal business, etc. All travel for which reimbursement is requested must have prior approval.